Search This Blog

 In the diagram above, B and B’ are any bowl positions on the perfect path between mat and jack.
 BT and B’T’ are the tangents to the points B and B’ respectively.
 JB and JB’ are the respective lines between points B and B’ and the jack J. is the angles JBT and JB’T’ and these are equal to the original angle, JMX, the bias angle taken on the mat, which is dependent on the particular bowl’s bias and the friction of the green.

-What this rule guarantees is that a bowl released from any point along this path that has the same initial speed as a perfectly weighted bowl delivered from the full-length mat would have at that particular point, so long as it is directed at the same angle with respect to the line to the jack as the full-length jack would have been given, will continue to follow the same path and arrive exactly at the jack.
+What this rule guarantees is that a bowl released from any point along this path that has the same initial speed as a perfectly weighted bowl delivered from the full-length mat would have at that particular point, so long as it is directed at the same angle to the line to the jack as the full-length jack would have been given, will continue to follow the same path and arrive exactly at the jack.

 How can I convince you that this is true?

 Rotate the line JB around the point so that JB lies on top of JM.
-Line BT will take up the position T’V. This indicates that in practice if we move the mat up the green the delivery angle should be unaltered.
+Line BT will take up the position of T’V. This indicates that in practice if we move the mat up the green the delivery angle should be unaltered.
 This is what our mathematical rule would predict.
 Our mathematical rule, therefore, has correctly predicted something we know to be true from experience!

 Saturday, June 6, 2020